This is an in-depth look at how to make an ambitious project come to life in Book Creator.

 - Always take both photographs and videos of scenes in the story.
 Often students enjoy having a print copy.
 Here are steps on how we print a Book Creator book.

 - Leave linking pages until the last step.
 Remember to use the Read Mode option in Book Creator to see what the side-by-side page layout will look like.

 - Green Screen Tips: Don’t wear green!
 This might seem obvious but even clothes that are light blue can be tricky.
 Sometimes there are even small green details on a shirt that you might not notice or in props like the elf hats or the hat with dreadlocks.
 We had to use a blue screen to create the jungle scene.
 That day the student turned up wearing all blue.
 So naturally, we had to get new clothes.
 Bold colours like red really stand out in that type of scene.
 It’s worth trying ahead of time.
 We also ask students to bring clothes they can leave for a couple weeks.
 It is easy to underestimate how long it can take to film or that you might need to re-do scenes.

 - The first take filming is almost always the best!
 I have started recording the “practice” takes because they are often the one we choose!
 It’s worth investing in a microphone.
 We use an iRig Mic and it dramatically improves the sound.

 Special thanks: Angella Issajenko.
 Angella is an Educational Assistant (EA) in the HSP Program at FH Miller Jr. PS.
 She played an integral role in working with the students in small groups.

-Mira Campbell has more than 12 years experience as an educator.
-She is the Teacher-Librarian, Methods & Resource Teacher & the Elementary Chair at FH Miller Jr. PS.
+Mira Campbell has more than 14 years of experience.
+She is a Special Education Teacher and the Elementary Chair at FH Miller Jr. PS.
 She is a Digital Lead Learner Mentor with the Toronto District School Board (TDSB) and a Book Creator Ambassador.